 These days, once you reach a certain level it is no longer an advantage to win a rally.
 Obviously, I mean aside from the point earned.
 You gain the serve.
 That’s actually a liability once sideout rates go above 50%.

-I can think of two ways this changes things.
+I can think of two ways this changes things if teams received rather than served after winning a rally.

 Longer runs of points